sumbach/modern-cljs/doc/tutorial-19.md

 git checkout -b upgrade # # create the branch to manage an issue
 ```

-> NOTE 2: if you fork a repo immediately before to locally clone it, the
+> NOTE 2: If you fork a repo immediately before locally cloning it, the
 > `git pull upstream master` and `git push origin master` commands are
-> optionals.
+> optional.

-> NOTE 3: the `git checkout -b upgrade` command for creating a new
+> NOTE 3: The `git checkout -b upgrade` command for creating a new
-> branch from the master is not technically needed, but if you want to
+> branch from master is not technically required, but if you want to
 > manage and issue and eventually pull request your solution to the
 > owner of the repo, the github community strongly recommends it, and I
 > agree with them.

 ### Shoreleave quirks

-If you take a deeper look at the variuos `project.clj` files of the
+If you take a deeper look at the various `project.clj` files of the
-cited `shoreleave` libs, you'll discover few characterizing quirks:
+cited `shoreleave` libs, you'll discover few distinct quirks:

-* even if only the `shoreleave-remote-ring` contains any CLJ code, all
+* even though only `shoreleave-remote-ring` contains any CLJ code, all
   of them reference the "1.4.0" release of the Clojure language;
 * none of the cited `shoreleave` libs references the `lein-cljsbuild`
   plugin;
-* none the cited `shoreleave` libs defines any [tagged release][12].
+* none of the cited `shoreleave` libs defines any [tagged releases][12].

 #### Update shoreleave-core's `project.clj` file

 The first `shoreleave` lib we're going to work on is the most basic
-(i.e.  `shoreleave-core`), because it is the only one not depending on
+(i.e., `shoreleave-core`), because it is the only one not depending on
 any other.

-As you remember from the [Tutorial 18 - Housekeeping][1], we already
+As you remember from [Tutorial 18 - Housekeeping][1], we already
-suggested to add the dependendencies and/or plugins you want to be
+suggested adding the dependendencies and/or plugins you want to be
 available in any project you're working on into the
 `~/.lein/profiles.clj` file.

 All the cited `shoreleave` libs use the [lein-marginalia][13]
-plugin. `lein-marginalia` plugin is a *kind* of
+plugin. `lein-marginalia` plugin is a kind of
 [literate programming][14] implementation that parses CLJ and CLJS
 code and outputs a side-by-side source view with appropriate comments
 and docstrings aligned.